Retreat (2011 film): Plot

 Over the next few days, Jack becomes increasingly strange and erratic, and his intimidating behaviour begins to disturb the couple further.
 They suspect that the virus may be a lie and that Jack is insane.
 The couple decides to leave the cottage and take their chances outside, but Jack refuses to let them, forcing them into the bedroom at gunpoint and locking them in.
 Martin sneaks outside through a skylight, finding the bodies of Doug and his wife at the pier, killed by gunshot.
 Using Doug's hunting shotgun, Martin gets the upper hand on Jack.
 Just as Kate begins to tie Jack up, Martin suddenly coughs up blood; it appears the Argromoto Flu is real and he is infected.
-Kate is forced to shoot her husband dead to spare him a slow and agonising death.
+Kate chooses to shoot her husband dead to spare him a slow and agonising death.

-Forced at gunpoint, Jack reveals to Kate that he was experimented on at a military compound and released without anyone having realized he was a carrier of R1N16.
+Forced at gunpoint, Jack reveals to Kate that he was experimented on at a military compound and released without anyone having realised he was a carrier of R1N16.
 Jack had infected his wife, killing her, and fled to Blackholme Island to quarantine himself, where the couple found him.
-The CB radio worked all along; Jack had just changed the settings so Kate and Martin would not be able to reach anyone.
+The CB radio had been working all along, but Jack had changed the settings so Kate and Martin would not be able to reach anyone.

-Jack fixes the CB radio, and the military broadcast on it claims the soldiers have a vaccine against the virus.
-Jack tells Kate that the military are lying; there is no vaccine, and the military would kill them both if they were discovered.
+Jack fixes the CB radio, and a military broadcast on it claims the soldiers now have a vaccine against the virus, but Jack tells Kate that the military are lying; there is no vaccine, and the military would kill them both if they were discovered.
 Kate does not believe him and, angered by the possibility that Martin could have been saved, shoots Jack dead.
 As she attempts to leave the island in the boat with Martin’s body, a military helicopter flies over and she is killed by a sniper who shoots her in the head.